-- Allergies
+- □ Allergies

 - Special Diets

-- Respiratory Diagnosis
+- D Respiratory Diagnosis

 - Epilepsy/Seizure Disorder

 - Diabetes.

 - Other

 Multidisciplinary Inclusion Action Team: The Multidisciplinary Inclusion Action Team is a multidisciplinary group that explores installation childcare and youth supervision options for children that have been diagnosed with life-threatening conditions, functional limitations or behavioral/psychological conditions.
-The team determines childcare and youth supervision placement and considers feasibility of program accommodations and availability of services to support child/youth needs.
+The team determines childcare and youth supervision, placement and considers feasibility of program accommodations and availability of services to support child/youth needs.
 Parent participation is crucial to the success of the MIAT.
 Every effort is made to accommodate children/youth with special needs.

 Special Diet: Children/youth with food allergies or special dietary needs must provide a Special Diet Statement from their health care provider specifying (1) which foods the child cannot consume, the resulting reaction if ingested and (3) if applicable, any allowable food substitutions.
 Children/youth may not be eligible for services without appropriate documentation.
-Children/youth who have special diets due to religious reasons must have a representative from their religious institution provide a statement specifying which foods should be eliminated as well as allowable substitutions.
+Special Diet for religious beliefs is based on written documentation from the parent who specifies prohibited food.
 For more information, please contact Parent Central Services.